Perazza/AI-IR/README.md

 # AI-Investor-Relations

-Using GPT API to analyse investor relations pdf
+Using GPT API to get investor relations data